PKU-OS/RusPintos-Doc/src/3-kernelthread/time_sharing.md

 Now we are writing the `schedule` function.
 Suppose there are two kernel threads, T1 and T2.
 T1 calls `schedule()`, and the scheduler choose T2 to run.
 Basically, schedule must:

-* store callee-saved register values on T1's context (we needn't store caller saved values, because they have already saved on previos stack frame)
+* store callee-saved register values on T1's context (we needn't store caller saved values, because they have already saved in stack frame)
 * load T2'2 register values from T2's context (including load T2's sp)
 * transfer control to T2's PC
 * update information in `Manager`